eccpluto/IOD2024-capstoneProject/README.md

 ### User Flow:

 You can start browsing millions of articles straight away, by opening the search sidebar by clicking the magnifying glass in the top right.
+Enter your search query and hit enter.
 Result cards can be opened in an embedded window in Ideo, or in a new tab - depending on which button you click on the result.

 You will notice the local search option is unavailable.
 This is because it would allow you to search a user library, which you can get access to when you have created an account and logged in.